Purdue vs. Xavier College Basketball Predictions & Picks - November 13

 Purdue Performance Insights

-- Last year, the Boilermakers were 11th-best in the nation in rebounds (36.2 per game) and best in rebounds allowed (24.5).
+- On the glass, the Boilermakers were 11th-best in college basketball in rebounds (36.2 per game) last year.
+They were best in rebounds allowed (24.5 per game).

-- With 15.5 assists per game last year, Purdue was 29th in the country.
+- Last season Purdue was ranked 29th in the nation in assists with 15.5 per game.

 - Beyond the arc, the Boilermakers were 237th in the nation in 3-pointers made per game (6.8) last season.
 They were 283rd in 3-point percentage at 32.2%.